 The Feathered World year books for 1923 and 1924 record good years for the Club.
 At Bakewell in 1923, there were 98 birds entered in eight classes.
 It is interesting to note Harry Slack of New Barns, Hollinsclough, Buxton advertising a continuous strain since 1886.

 From 1957 to 1976, nearly twenty years, the Derbyshire Redcap Club ceased to exist, of course, Redcaps continued to be kept and bred but what activity there was in the show world is unknown.
-And so to 1976 when on the initiative of Mr. Syd Brassington and Mr. Fred Kitchen, the Derbyshire Redcap Club was formed and continues as we know it today.
+And so to 1976 when on the initiatives of Mr. Syd Brassington and Mr. Fred Kitchen, the Derbyshire Redcap Club was formed and continues as we know it today.

-Derbyshire Redcap Poultry Club membership fee:
+Derbyshire Redcap Club membership fees from October 2022 onwards:

 |Companies and Partnerships

 |Annual renewal £11.00

 First time joining fee includes the extra £3.00 cost of a copy of the Breed Standard booklet